On the strengths of the self-updating process clustering algorithm: Simulation and Comparison

-We consider data that contains one hundred clusters.
-For each cluster, fifty points were sampled from standard normal distributions centered at $(5\times i, 5 \times j)$, where $i,j \in \{1,\ldots,10\}$.
+This simulation example considers data with one hundred clusters.
+For each cluster, $50$ points were sampled from standard normal distributions centered at $(5\times i, 5 \times j)$, where $i,j \in \{1,\ldots,10\}$.
 Each point in a cluster was restricted to within three standard deviations from its center.
-Figure \ref{fig:1010} displays one example of simulated data.
-Note that the diameter of each cluster is six, and the distance between centers of any two clusters is five, meaning that these clusters overlap.
-For data points located in overlapped regions, they may be mis-clustered to the most nearby groups.
-Such mistakes, however, should not be considered as the failures of the clustering algorithms.
-From this point of view, we used the sum of within-cluster variations rather than the accuracy to evaluate the performance of clustering in this simulation example.
+Figure \ref{fig:1010} shows one simulated data.
+Note that the diameter of each cluster is six and the distance between centers of any two clusters is five, meaning that clusters are likely to overlap.
+For data points located in overlapping regions, the number of mis-clustering errors is not able to properly assess the clustering performance.
+Therefore, we consider the sum of within-cluster variations as a more appropriate metric for the evaluation of clustering results in this simulation example .

-We simulated $1000$ data sets to compare the performance of the k-means and SUP.
-For the k-means, we used 100 sets of random initials and selected the one that produced the smallest sum of within-cluster variations.
+We simulated $1000$ sets of data to compare the performance of clustering algorithms.
+For the k-means and the fuzzy c-means, we used 100 sets of random initials and selected the one that produced the smallest sum of within-cluster variations.
 For both static and dynamic SUP, we used $r=3.6$ so that the number of clusters did not exceed 100.
-This choice of $r$ was to provide a fair comparison to the k-means on the basis of the sum of within-cluster variations, which decreases with the increasing number of clusters.
-Table \ref{tab:comp2} presents the simulation results, showing that SUP produced smaller sums of variations in reasonable running time.
+This choice of $r$ was in order not to make an unfair comparison to the k-means and the fuzzy c-means, because the sum of within-cluster variations decreases with the increasing number of clusters.
+Table \ref{tab:comp2} presents the clustering results from $1000$ simulated data, summarizing the means and the standard deviations of the sum of within-cluster variations.
+These results show that the self-updating process produced smaller sums of variations in reasonable running time.